Chase First Banking℠ is an all-in-one bank account for kids backed by JP Morgan Chase.

 Foreign Transaction Fees

 Basically, you don’t want to use this card for everyday spending abroad.
-But it can come in handy if you’re in a pinch for a 3% fee.
+But it can be useful if you’re in a pinch, but prepare for the 3% fee.

 Card Replacement Fees

 If your child loses their debit card, it’s completely free to replace it via standard mail.
-If you need a new card ASAP, you’ll pay $5 for rush delivery.
+You’ll pay $5 for rush delivery if you need a new card ASAP.

 Getting Started